Stonewall 50 – WorldPride NYC 2019: 50th anniversary

 The Stonewall 50 - WorldPride events were held throughout June, which is traditionally Pride month in New York City and worldwide, under the auspices of the annual NYC Pride March.
 The events represented the largest LGBTQ celebration in history.
 Produced by Heritage of Pride (HOP), they commemorated the 50th anniversary of the Stonewall uprising.
 Organizers and city authorities estimated 150,000 parade marchers, and five million visitors attending Pride weekend in Manhattan alone.

 HOP's Stonewall 50 Planning Committee began work in July, 2009.
 Additional programming was envisioned for the coming years and by 2011 new events had become a reality.
 This would eventually lead to a successful bid for the first US hosted WorldPride.

 WorldPride

 The concept for WorldPride events were established in 1997 when Heritage of Pride hosted the 16th annual conference of InterPride.
 WorldPride, licensed by InterPride and organized by one of its members, is an event that promotes LGBTQ pride issues on an international level through parades, festivals and other cultural activities.
 The inaugural WorldPride was held in Rome in 2000.
 The host cities are selected by InterPride, an international association of pride coordinators, at its annual general meeting.

-WorldPrides so far include: the first one held in Rome, Italy in 1990; WorldPride Jerusalem 2006; WorldPride London 2012; WorldPride Toronto 2014; WorldPride Madrid 2017; and Stonewall 50 – WorldPride NYC 2019.
-The next one planned is WorldPride Copenhagen 2021.